Breakdown of Estimated Monthly Salaries of Nigerian Navy Ranks

 • The Nigerian Navy stands as one of the country’s most vital security agencies, safeguarding its waters and maritime interests

-• Its commissioned officers carries responsibilities, ranging from commanding fleets to shaping naval strategy
+• Its commissioned officers carry responsibilities, ranging from commanding fleets to shaping the nation's naval strategy

-• Their salaries, as estimated, reflects the hierarchy of ranks, with pay rising in line with leadership duties and operational demands
+• Their estimated salaries reflect the hierarchy of ranks, with pay going up in line with leadership duties and operational demands

-The Nigerian Navy has been recognised as one of the country’s most important security agencies, tasked with safeguarding Nigeria’s waters within 12 nautical miles of the coast.
+The Nigerian Navy has been recognised as one of the country’s most important security agencies, tasked with safeguarding the country's waters within 12 nautical miles of the coast.

-Just like other armed forces, the Navy is structured into commissioned and non-commissioned officers.
-Commissioned officers, who are senior leaders, are required to hold a university degree or similar qualification.
+Just like other armed forces, the Navy is structured into commissioned and non-commissioned officers, the latter of whom are required to hold a university degree or similar qualification.

 Read also